timvisee/timvisee.com/content/blog/2019-07-17_snippet-correctly-capitalize-names-in-php/index.md

 When building websites with any kind of user registration, it's fascinating what people enter in name fields. no casing, Random CASING, a dozen spaces &nbsp;&nbsp;&nbsp;between&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;words, or nospacingatall.
-Seeing this always irritates me, I'd like things to nice and be consistent.
+Seeing this always irritates me, I'd fancy things to nice and be consistent.

-It appears that properly normalizing name capitalization is an _unsolvable_ problem.
+It appears that correctly normalizing name capitalization is an _unsolvable_ puzzle.
+There is **no** consistency in name casing, or for any kind of name formatting for that matter.
-There is **no** consistency with regard to casing, or for any kind of name formatting for that matter.
 See [_Falsehoods programmers believe about names_][name-falsehoods].

 > _I always wonder how big social networks handle this._

-Okay, so this isn't solveable.
+Okay, so this isn't solvable.
 But at least I could try to make it _better_.
-I came across [this][original] awesome PHP snippet for name capitalization a while back, but it had a few shortages.
+I came across [this][original] wonderful PHP snippet for name capitalization a while back, but it had a few shortages.
 It didn't correctly case with just a person's last name for instance (needed when storing first/last names separate).
-I decided to improve, here is my take on it:
+I love challenges like this and decided to improve, here is my take on it:

 <!-- more -->